michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 ## Installation Linux

 I create an Install script to setup OFS + MTFG Extension.
 The script is located in [`./contrib/OpenFunscripter/openfunscripter_setup_linux.sh`](https://github.com/michael-mueller-git/Python-Funscript-Editor/blob/main/contrib/OpenFunscripter/openfunscripter_setup_linux.sh).
 You may need to adjust the script depending on your Distribution.
 Or you may want to install it manually by using the script as reference/manual.
-The script was test on Arch Linux and Ubuntu.
+The script was test on Ubuntu.

-- For Arch Linux the dependency setup for MTFG is not included in the install script.
-- For Debian based distributions (e.g Ubuntu) you first have to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)!

 One liner to run the installer: